macvean/my_first_endpoint/README.md

     app.run()
 ```

 We are not going to closely comment on the backend, given the simplicity of the design.
 This should look like a standard Python + Flask application.

+You can see our two methods.
+Hello, which will be accessed through the /hello route, will simply return our welcome message.
+Reverse, which will be accessed through the /reverse route, takes an input string (passed in via the URL for the API - more on this later) and returns the reversed string.

-Nothing special is required here to work successfully with Google Cloud Endpoints.
+Importantly nothing special is required here for your API to work successfully with Google Cloud Endpoints.
+That is the core message here.
+This is a standard Python + Flask application.

 ##Swagger Spec
-In order to manage our API with Google Cloud Endpoints, we must provide a specification for it using the OpenAPI Specification framework (Swagger).
-This allows the Endpoints proxy to appropriately manage and monitor the requests to your API, allowing for all the core features of Endpoints such as authentication, usage monitoring, and logging.
+In order to manage our API with Google Cloud Endpoints, we must provide a specification for it using the OpenAPI Specification framework (formerly known as Swagger).
+This allows the Endpoints proxy to appropriately manage and monitor the requests to your backend, allowing for all the core features of Endpoints such as authentication, usage monitoring, and logging.

 Before explaining what is happening here, this is what our swagger spec will look like for our simple Endpoints API.

 ##Getting Google Container Engine Ready
-Project prerequisites reminder:
+Ok, so with our simple backend build, and our API spec'd out with Swagger, let's deploy it to GKE and manage it with Google Cloud Endpoints.

+As this is where we start working 'in the cloud', a quick reminder on the prerequisites:

-1. You have create a Google Cloud Platform project, it has billing enabled, and you know the project ID.
+1. You have created a Google Cloud Platform project, it has billing enabled, and you know the project ID.
 2. You have installed the Cloud SDK.
 3. You have installed Docker.